appearin/policy/privacy-policy.md

 * **Public professional information.** We may obtain professional information about you if you have a LinkedIn profile.
-We use this information to assess if we should contact you regarding your company's Whereby account or encourage you to apply for a job at Whereby.
-If you are an appropriate point of contact for your company, or if we wish to ask you to apply for a job, we may seek additional contact information through LinkedIn and Zoominfo.
+We use this information to assess if we should contact you regarding your company's Whereby account.
+If you are an appropriate point of contact for your company we may seek additional contact information through LinkedIn and Zoominfo.
 Zoominfo and LinkedIn may provide access to your contact information if you have made it publically available.
 Both Zoominfo and LinkedIn allows you to know what data they have collected about you;
   you can find it [here](https://www.zoominfo.com/update/access) for Zoominfo and [here](https://www.linkedin.com/psettings/member-data) for LinkedIn.
 > The legal basis for processing professional information for the purposes
-> of initiating, maintaining or building a customer relatioship is our
+> of initiating, maintaining or building a customer relatioship, or for purposes
-> legitimate interest, cf. GDPR art.6 (1) item f.
+> encouraging you to apply for a job, is our legitimate interest, cf. GDPR art.6 (1) item f.

 * **Correspondence information.** We may process information that you choose to share with us if you participate in a focus group,